- Live Versions: 8.4.1 - 10, Standard and Suite only

 - Operating System: Mac, Windows

-Live is the perfect choice for scoring to video.
+Apart from audio editing, Live also offers the option to synchronize music with videos.
 Read on for our tips and recommendations for using video with Live.

 - Understanding video files